 Additionally, the AMM Human Resource Department often receives requests from lending and other credit institutions to provide employee-related information.
-Despite any employment information that the Adventist Media Ministry sends to a lender, AMM does not make, and is not making, any promise, prediction or guarantee of future employment for any period of time.
-Again, at-will employment means that either the employee or the organization can terminate employment at any time, for any or no reason.
+Despite any employment information that the Adventist Media Ministry sends to a lender, AMM does

 In response to requests for information, AMM Human Resource Department will confirm dates of employment and positions held.
 No information is provided regarding performance of employees.
 A signed waiver and release from liability is required from current and former employees prior to the release of any performance, financial, medical or other personal and sensitive information.
 (NAD WP E 70)